 All first authors must register for the meeting in order to present his/her poster or talk.
 Author substitutions for posters require pre-approval by the VSS Program Committee and will be handled on a case-by-case basis.
 Substitutions for talks are not allowed.
 Each registered attendee may present only once at the meeting.

 You must sign up for membership first, before submitting your abstract.
 Accepted and presented abstracts will be published in the meeting program and online in the Journal of Vision.

 Abstracts are limited to 300 words.
 This does not include title, authors and affiliations.
 Additional space is provided for funding acknowledgements and for declaration of commercial interests and conflicts.

 Your abstract should consist of an introduction, methods and results sections, and a conclusion.
 It is not required that the sections be explicitly labeled as such.
 It is, however, important that each abstract contains sufficiently detailed descriptions of the methods and the results.
 Please do not submit an abstract of work that you are planning to do.
 Such abstracts will not be accepted!

 Per the VSS Disclosure of Conflict of Interest Policy, authors must reveal any commercial interests or other potential conflicts of interest that they have related to the work described.
 Any conflicts of interest must be declared on your poster or talk slides.

 Please complete your submission carefully.
 All abstracts must be in final form.
 No typos or other errors can be corrected after the deadline; however, authors may edit abstracts online until the submission deadline.

-Because we will be doing blind reviewing this year, you must not to include any information that will explicitly identify the authors in the PDF or in the abstract itself.
-VSS reserves the right not to convey the PDF if it identifies the authors.
+Because we will be doing double-masked reviewing, you must not include any information that will explicitly identify the authors in the PDF or in the abstract itself.
+VSS reserves the right not to convey the supplementary PDF if it identifies the authors.
 In addition, reviewers will be asked to confirm that the supplementary material conforms to these guidelines.
 Failure to conform will disqualify the abstract for a talk, and reduce the probability that any of the authors who apply for travel awards will be selected for one.